-Post-harvest losses in Southeast Asia remain a persistent problem, and are very high in Cambodia, Lao PDR, Myanmar, Vietnam (CLMV countries).
+Post-harvest losses in Southeast Asia remain a persistent problem, and are very high in Cambodia, Lao PDR, Myanmar, Viet Nam (CLMV countries).
 Reducing post-harvest losses in fruits in CLMV countries is particularly important as CLMV countries export a large proportion of their seasonal fruits.
 Access to post-harvest reduction technologies and/or practices would directly benefit farmers and help to improve the total volume and value of exports.
 CLMV countries would benefit from a project which examines current post-harvest loses in a seasonal fruit of common importance and identifies hands-on training on low cost technologies/ practices to reduce losses.

-This project will assess post-harvest losses along the value chain and identify the capacity building and technical assistance requirements of CLMV countries to implement low cost and easy-to-use technologies and/or practices to reduce post-harvest losses.
+This project assessed post-harvest losses along the value chain for mango in Cambodia, Lao PDR and Myanmar, and for dragon fruit in Viet Nam.
+It then identified the capacity building and technical assistance requirements of these countries to implement low cost and easy-to-use technologies and/or practices to reduce post-harvest losses.

 This project is part of ASEAN’s Initiative for ASEAN Integration (IAI) Work Plan III.